Avon and Somerset 2017Read more about Avon and Somerset

 How legitimate is the force at keeping people safe and reducing crime?

-Avon and Somerset Constabulary is good at treating the people it serves with fairness and respect.
-The force consults with the communities it works with to understand their expectations of the service they receive from the police.
-It uses a number of methods to seek feedback and challenge from the public and has strategies to support this.
-The force engages with the public about the outcome of serious misconduct cases for officers only.
+Avon and Somerset Constabulary is judged to be good in the legitimacy with which it keeps people safe and reduces crime.
+The force is outstanding at treating the people it serves with fairness and respect.
+It consults with communities to understand expectations of the service they receive from the police.
+It uses a range of methods to seek feedback and challenge from the public and promotes accountability through publishing comprehensive information, particularly regarding use of police powers, on the force website.
+The force actively monitors its use of coercive powers, including stop and search data; this information is shared with external advisory groups to explain the use of this tactic and seek feedback from community leaders.

 How well has the force performed in our other inspections?